Last Updated on October 4, 2023 by Karl Thompson

 This could well be the most significant change in social attitudes to childhood, specifically in relation to the family.

-Children use to be perceived as people who needed to bring money into the family home, today they are perceived as people who should have money spent on them.
+Children use to be perceived as people who needed to bring money into the family home.
+Today adults are happy to spend more money on children.

 According to one recent survey, the average family spends half their salary on their children.